astrocoolin/DS_Project/README.md

-# Webapp that gives recommendation based on a book preference
+# Webapp that gives film recommendations based on book preferences